skyjake/Doomsday-Engine/doomsday/apps/api/README.md

-DOOMSDAY EXECUTABLE PUBLIC API
+# Doomsday 2 Public API

 This folder contains header files for the Doomsday Client and Server executables' public APIs: all the functionality made available by the executables at runtime.
 Plugins need to use these APIs for registering hooks and accessing the engine's runtime functionality.

-Note that in the future, more and more of this functionality will be moving into the shared libraries.
+**NOTE:** This is all deprecated and will be removed in Doomsday 3.

-See also: libcore, liblegacy
+Equivalent functionality is available via GameKit and DS.